 There are three major dining places on-site.
-This three don’t include the room service option or the Market which is only open in the morning for a quick bite to go.
+These three don’t include the room service option or the Market which is only open in the morning for a quick bite to go.

 No wonder this place got voted Number One sports bar on the Monterey Peninsula for 14 years in a row.
-A very relaxing and family friendly atmosphere.
+A very relaxing and family-friendly atmosphere.
 24″ HD televisions all the way around to never miss a game.
 You can even shoot a game of pool in this bar.
-Best is probably the complimentary popcorn.
+The best is probably the complimentary popcorn.

 This is the perfect spot to hang out with friends for a drink.
 Besides the large fireplace in the center of the lounge, they also have an outdoor patio.
 Food-wise they serve a light fare here and it’s more a place to hang out and enjoy a drink.
 Friday and Saturday nights the lounge has Jazz playing.
 This makes it the perfect spot to hang out.